 Electrolux is the global #2 in household appliances behind Whirlpool.
 An attempt to seize the #1 spot through the acquisition of rival GE Appliances for $3.3bn was blocked by regulators in 2015.
 Electrolux produces a wide variety of white goods for the kitchen and laundry room, as well as vacuum cleaners and other floorcare devices.
-In addition to the premium Electrolux or AEG brands, it also markets mass-market appliances under brand names including Zanussi in Europe; Frigidaire and Eureka in North America; and Kelvinator, Westinghouse and Simpson in Australia.
+In addition to the premium Electrolux or AEG brands, it also markets mass-market appliances under brand names including Frigidaire and Eureka in North America; Zanussi in Europe; and Kelvinator, Westinghouse and Simpson in Australia.
 Its two main markets are North America and Europe, each of which contributes around a third of sales, but it also sells its products throughout Latin America and the Asia Pacific region.
-Total sales in 2015 were SEK 124bn ($14.7bn).
+Total sales in 2018 reached record highs of SEK 124bn, or around $14.3bn.
 Kitchen appliances such as fridges and cookers accounted for 65% of sales.
 In 2011, Keith McLoughlin became the first non-Swedish in the 100-year history of the company.
 He stepped down in early 2016, to be succeeded by Jonas Samuelsson.
+The group intends to spin off its much smaller professional kitchen products division - sales of around $850m - as a separate company during 2019.
 Though publicly quoted, Electrolux is effectively controlled by Sweden's Wallenberg family via their Investor AB holding company.
-The group was founded in Sweden in 1912 from the merger of local rivals Lux and Elektromagnetiska, early pioneers in the development of vaccum cleaners and refrigerators.
+The group was founded in Sweden in 1912 by entrepreneur Axel Wenner-Gren as a partnership with local rivals Lux and Elektromagnetiska, early pioneers in the development of vaccum cleaners and refrigerators.
+The Electro Lux name was first coined in 1919, and Wenner-Gren eventually merged all three companies under his own management.
 Zanussi was acquired in 1984; White Consolidated of the US two years later.
-Other competitors include Bosch-Siemens, Miele, Dyson, Samsung & LG.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who handles advertising for Electrolux?
 Find out more from the Adbrands Account Assignments database